 Find the Right Measurement and Evaluation Tools

 The Rankings provide a snapshot of your county’s health, but there may be unique indicators or aspects of your community that can tell you even more about the health of residents.
 Finding the right tools to determine what to measure and evaluate as you go can create a clearer picture of your community’s health and progress.

-- Consider finding and using community-level indicators, or unique aspects of your community that may impact the health of residents.
-The Gathering and Using Community-Level Indicators Tool may help you identify and use these kinds of indicators.
+- Consider using the Gathering and Using Community-Level Indicators Tool which can help you identify and use these kinds of indicators.

 - Try one of the many tools available to help you monitor process and outcome measures.
 Gathering Information: Monitoring Your Process is a helpful one to start with.

 - Read through our Evaluate Actions Step in the Action Center to find more guidance and tools to help you monitor your progress.